danilodelucio/DL_TornadoShader/README.md

 # DL_TornadoShader
 Free tornado shader for Blender, without simulation.

-This tool was inspired by Bad Normals' tutorial, and you can check it out here:
+This tool was inspired by **Bad Normals**' tutorial, and you can check it out here:
 > https://www.youtube.com/watch?v=0bCbLY7s3zQ

 If you want to check my VFX shot that I used my tornado version, please check it out: